1105-Arthur-Brayton/finalProjectFall2022/README.md

-# finalProjectFall2022
+# Attack of the Cubes

 This videogame is intented to be a continuously more difficult and exciting game of racing the clock.
-With further development, this
+With further development, this game will be perfect for scoreboards, glitch-abusers, and speedrunner.com followers.

 ## Description

-An in-depth paragraph about your project and overview of use.
+Attack of the Cubes is the embodiment of exponentiality.
+It may start slowly, but don't fret; this game will get away from you if you can't keep your feet under you.
+With speed as your ally, you must bounce around fluidly, always keeping the next step in mind.
+Further updates may include other game modes, such as seeing how many points you can get in a certain time limit.
+Attack of the Cubes is an interesting take on the classic platformer style that incorporates modern gaming trends, such as leaderboards in coming updates.

 ## Getting Started

-Ensure that window dimensions found in settings are accomodated by your device
+Ensure that window dimensions found in settings are accomodated by your device.

 ### Dependencies

-Requires libraries Random and Pygame
+Requires libraries Pygame and Random.

 ### Installing

-Only required files are main.py and settings.py in the 'game' folder No modifications to files needed
+Only required files are main.py and settings.py in the 'game' folder.
+No modifications to files needed.

 ### Executing program

-Program will run on run command
+Program will run on run command.
-Program runs in a windowed screen with easy access to 'close application' button Pressing the escape button will also close the program
+Program runs in a windowed screen with easy access to the 'close application' button.
+Pressing the escape button will also close the program.

 ## Help

-Within spawn block, if changing the score requirements for each threshold:
-   'kill' will run through the entire spawn block, regardless of current score.
-What this means:
-      When crossing from one score threshold to the next, both will run.
-      My original files have the first score threshold set to 15, which means when you kill an enemy at SCORE = 14, the spawn block will add 1 to your score, summon another enemy, then see that your score is 15, continue to run 'kill', add 1 to your score, then summon another enemy.
-This is the basis of the game in its alpha version, but it is also fundamentally an error in the code.
-Because of this, SCORE will never = 15, 25, 35, or 45.
-Any changes to the spawn block must be         made with this knowledge in mind.
+Because of the fast-paced nature of this game, a large amount of my focus was to iron out bugs and heavily comment through my code.
+I will have to ask some fresh pairs of eyes for input on what they might not find clear.